MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/detect-and-remediate-illicit-consent-grants.md

 You can do this for your users with either the Azure Active Directory Portal, or PowerShell or have your users individually enumerate their application access.

 ### Steps for using the Azure Active Directory Portal
-You can look up the applications to which any individual user has granted permisssions by using the [Azure Active Directory Portal](https://portal.azure.com/)
+You can look up the applications to which any individual user has granted permissions by using the [Azure Active Directory Portal](https://portal.azure.com/).
 1. Sign in to the Azure Portal with administrative rights.
 2. Select the Azure Active Directory blade.
-3. Select the **Users**.
+3. Select **Users**.
 4. Select the user that you want to review.
-5. Select **Applications**
+5. Select **Applications**.

-This will show you the apps that are assigned to the user and what permissions they have.
+This will show you the apps that are assigned to the user and what permissions the applcations have.

 ### Steps for having your users enumerate their application access
 Have your users go to https://myapps.microsoft.com and review their own application access there.
 They should be able to see all the apps with access, view details about them (including the scope of access), and be able to revoke privileges to suspicious or illicit apps.

 ### Steps for doing this with PowerShell
-The simplest way to verify the Illicit Consent Grant attack is to run the [Get-AzureADPSPermissions.ps1](https://gist.github.com/psignoret/41793f8c6211d2df5051d77ca3728c09), which will dump all the OAuth consent grants and app permissions for all users in your tenancy into one .csv file.
+The simplest way to verify the Illicit Consent Grant attack is to run  [Get-AzureADPSPermissions.ps1](https://gist.github.com/psignoret/41793f8c6211d2df5051d77ca3728c09), which will dump all the OAuth consent grants and app permissions for all users in your tenancy into one .csv file.

 #### Pre-requisites
-- The AzureAD PowerShell library installed.
+- The Azure AD PowerShell library installed.
 - Global administrator rights on the tenant that the script will be run against.
-- Local Administrator on the computer that you will run the scripts from.
+- Local Administrator on the computer from which will run the scripts.

 > [!IMPORTANT]
-> We highly recommend you require multi-factor authentication on your administrative account.
-This script supports MFA authentication
+> We highly recommend that you require multi-factor authentication on your administrative account.
+This script supports MFA authentication.

-1. Sign in to the machine that you will run the script from with local administrator rights.
+1. Sign in to the computer that you will run the script from with local administrator rights.
-2. Download or copy the [Get-AzureADPSPermissions.ps1](https://gist.github.com/psignoret/41793f8c6211d2df5051d77ca3728c09) script from GitHub to a folder that you will run it from.
-This will be the same folder that the output “permissions.csv” file will be written to.
+2. Download or copy the [Get-AzureADPSPermissions.ps1](https://gist.github.com/psignoret/41793f8c6211d2df5051d77ca3728c09) script from GitHub to a folder from which you will run the scruipt.
+This will be the same folder to which the output “permissions.csv” file will be written.
 3. Open a PowerShell instance as an administrator and open to the folder you saved the script to.
 4. Connect to your directory using the [Connect-AzureAD](https://docs.microsoft.com/en-us/powershell/module/azuread/connect-azuread?view=azureadps-2.0) cmdlet.
 5. Run this PowerShell command line as follows: `.Get-AzureASPSPermissions.ps1 | Export-csv -path "Permissions.csv" -NoTypeInformation`